Evidence & Research

 While candidate-based giving often funds ad spending (typically 45% of a Congressional campaign budget), MVP invests in locally-rooted organizing that can mobilize voters that ads cannot easily reach.

-For contrast: $100,000 will roughly buy a thirty-second national TV ad — or an entire twelve-month salary for an experienced local organizer (factoring in benefits and taxes).
+For contrast: $100,000 will roughly pay for a thirty-second national TV ad, or two on-the-ground canvassers for an entire year.

 Priorities USA (April 2021)